 Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including medicines obtained without a prescription.
 Tropex is unlikely to interfere with other medicines; however, accidental swallowing of Tropex may affect the metabolism of medicines broken down by liver enzymes.
 Little absorption is expected from topical application into the ear canal.

 Pregnancy and breast-feeding

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby ask your doctor or pharmacist for advice before taking this medicine.
-Driving and using machines No effect on ability to drive or use machines is to be expected.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby ask your doctor or pharmacist for advice before taking this medicine.
+Driving and using machines No effect on the ability to drive or use machines is to be expected.

 Tropex contains methyl parahydroxybenzoate.
 May cause allergic reactions (possibly delayed).